Arsenal beats West Ham zero-one and edges closer to Premier glory twenty years later

 Arsenal players celebrate Trossard's goal against West Ham, with euphoric fans in the background.

 Mikel Arteta's approach was based on suffocating high pressing and patient ball circulation to wear down West Ham's defensive block.
 Possession stats (65% for Arsenal) reflect control of the match, but the lack of depth in the first 70 minutes highlighted the home side's defensive solidity.
-The introduction of Trossard as a false nine, instead of a reference striker, created spaces in the opponent's area that the Belgian exploited with a breaking run and a crossed shot adjusted to the post, a move rehearsed in training during the week.
+Trossard's introduction as a false nine, instead of a reference striker, created spaces in the opposition area that the Belgian exploited with a breaking run and a curled shot against the post, a move rehearsed in training during the week.

-While Trossard celebrated his goal, VAR reviewed for three minutes whether there was offside.
-In the end, yes, he was onside by millimeters, the same ones that the human eye doesn't detect but a computer program does.
-Meanwhile, West Ham fans wondered if the referee would also scrutinize Gabriel's handballs in a previous corner.
-VAR has the answer, but it's surely already on its break.
+While Trossard celebrated his goal, VAR reviewed for three minutes whether he was offside.
+In the end, yes, he was onside by millimeters, exactly the same ones the human eye doesn't detect but a computer program does.
+Meanwhile, West Ham fans wondered if the referee would also scrutinize Gabriel's handball in a previous corner.
+The answer lies with VAR, but it's surely already on its break.